-In an ideal world, my kids would’ve have been parented by their biological parents (again, my thought process has changed drastically over the years).
-My two children’s biological mother would have had a great support system, who would teach her how to properly parent.
+In an ideal world, my kids would’ve have been parented by their biological parents.
+My two children’s biological mother would have had a great support system, who would teach her how to parent correctly.
 My Ethiopian son’s biological mother would’ve been taught basic hygiene, basic first aid, how to garden, how to manage money, and how to live, successfully, in the country that she loves.

-The fact is, is that we live in a fallen world.
+We live in a fallen world.
 We all have a choice…whether good or bad.
 The reality is, when bad choices are made, there are natural consequences that will occur.
 For my two kids…their lives were riddled with all sorts of negative things.
 It has changed their lives and shaped who they are and their thought processes.
-My ET son…there were medical issues that could not have been avoided.
-Death occurred and unforeseen issues came to the surface.
+My Ethiopian son had medical issues that could not have been avoided.
+A death occurred, and unforeseen issues came to the surface.

 The Lord saw fit for us to bring these three children into our home and into our family.
 It has not always been easy.
 In my earlier (more stupid) years, I was OVERLY protective and the thought of biological family issues flooding my life or my children’s lives…it simply was not welcome.
 I wanted nothing to do with their biological mother or extended family.
-I was angry and my mama bear instincts were to protect these kids whom had been hurt so bad.
-I wanted CLOSED CLOSED CLOSED adoption.
+Sadly, I was angry, and my mama bear instincts were to protect these kids who had been hurt so bad.
+We decided to have a closed adoption.
 I wanted no contact, no pictures, no discussions.
 Nothing.

-I would say that I have a semi open adoption with two of my kids birth family (with the exception of the unsafe father and the father that wants nothing to do with any of us).
-People question me, a lot, on why I make the effort.
+I would say that I have a semi-open adoption with two of my kids birth family (except for the unsafe father and the father that wants nothing to do with any of us).
+People question me, a lot, on why I make an effort.
 Why do I search?
 Why do I contact?
 What is wrong with me?

 My answer is simple.
 I can never change who my children’s biological family is.
 I can’t take that biology away from them.
-When the turn 18, they will want to meet them and possibly have a relationship with them.
+When they turn 18, they will want to meet them and possibly have a relationship with them.
 I won’t be able to stop.
-So instead of fighting, dreading, or letting fear control me…I embrace it.
-I prepare.
-I smooth over the uglies.
-I tell my kids that they were loved in the only way they knew to love.
+So instead of fighting, dreading, or letting fear control me…I embrace it, prepare for it, and I smooth over the uglies.
+Finally, I tell my kids that they were loved in the only way they knew to love.
 Do they know the bad stuff?
 Yes.
 I am a firm believer that every child deserves to know his or her story by the time they are 12.
 That was one sucky conversation.
 I also tell them the good stuff…it may be small…but it is still there.